 Jimi Hendrix is one of the music legends who died all too young.
 At the age of 27, he was found unresponsive and was unable to be resuscitated.
-According to Wikipedia, a medical examiner reported high levels of barbiturates in his system and cited the cause of death as asphyxia.
-It was later disclosed that he has consumed 9 barbiturate sleeping pills, with which half of a pill was considered 1 dose.
+According to Wikipedia, a medical examiner reported high levels of barbiturates in his system.
+It was later disclosed that he had consumed nine barbiturate sleeping pills (half of a pill is considered a single dose).
 Jimi Hendrix is arguably the most famous individual to have died from a barbiturate overdose.

-The condition that reportedly took Jimi Hendrix’s life, asphyxia or asphyxiation, is a likely risk of barbiturate overdose.
-Asphyxia is when abnormal breathing leads prevents sufficient oxygen supply to the body.
-In the case of an overdose, the abnormal breath may be caused by vomiting while unconscious and aspirating on the vomit (choking).
+The precise cause of Jimi Hendrix’s death is believed to have been asphyxia or asphyxiation as a side effect of an barbiturate overdose.
+Asphyxia is when abnormal breathing leads prevents sufficient oxygen intake.
+One possible cause is vomiting while unconscious and aspirating on the vomit (choking).
 It could also be caused by a depressant effect so great that breathing levels reduce to dangerously low rates, or stop completely.
 Preventing asphyxiation could greatly reduce the rate of barbiturate-related overdose deaths.

 Ideally, individuals who use barbiturates would use them as prescribed and avoid mixing with other drugs.
 Unfortunately, abuse, addiction, and overdoses happen.
 The first thing is to keep an eye out for the signs & symptoms of an overdose: